 If you notice that your Aloe Vera’s leaves are turning brown and mushy, it is most likely due to overwatering.
 This tends to be the most common reason why plant will die, and we will hold our hands up and say this has happened to us in the past.
 It can be difficult to leave your plant alone, but too much love can very quickly be harmful to your plant.
 They don’t need to be watered very often, we go for once every 10-14 days in summer and even less in winter.
 They prefer dry soil so it is better to steer on the cautious side when watering, making sure that it definitely needs a top up.

-Overwatering can very quickly lead to root rot which is very harmful to your Aloe Vera.
+Overwatering can very quickly lead to root rot which is very harmful to your Aloe Vera, causing brown leaves quite easily.
 Not only does it cause the leaves to turn brown, but it will also mean that the plant is unable to take up water or nutrients meaning your plant may begin to die pretty quickly.
 If you think that you may have overwatered your plant it is best to replace the soil straight away rather than just sit and wait for it to dry up over time.

 There are two really easy ways to make sure that it definitely needs water.
 First check the moisture at the top of the soil, if it is still damp then wait at least a week before watering.
 You can also lift up your plant to check the weight of the plant before and after watering.
 You will then start to be able to gauge how heavy the soil is when it is in need of water.